-After securing the starting quarterback position, Tebow lead the team on an eight game winning streak that lasted until the Broncos played the New England Patriots.
+After securing the starting quarterback position, Tebow leads the team on an eight-game winning streak that lasted until the Broncos played the New England Patriots.
 They went on to lose the last two games of the season but a last week loss by the Kansas City Chiefs qualified the Broncos to make the playoffs.

 Tebow led his team to victory over the favored Pittsburgh Steelers which put them in line to face the New England Patriots once again.
 In the New England game, Tebow was not allowed to run outside or inside forcing him to be a pocket passer.
-Without the ability for to run the ball the Broncos' offense was stifled, which led to them losing the first playoff game that they had qualified for in several years
+Without the ability to run the ball the Broncos' offense was stifled, which led to them losing the first playoff game that they had qualified for in several years

 After experiencing success during his second year in Denver and taking the Broncos to the playoffs, everyone, including Tebow, thought that he would be a lock for starting quarterback in the next season.
 However, the loss to the Patriots caused trade rumors to begin circulating.
 Even though he had been successful, the possibility of getting Peyton Manning as a free agent along with the continuing criticism of his quarterbacking style fed the rumor mill concerning him being traded.

 Player operations manager John Elway tried to quell the rumors about Tebow's supposed trade status by saying he was the team's quarterback moving forward.
 But anyone who witnessed his proclamation could tell his heart wasn't in it and almost as soon as Peyton Manning officially became a free agent it was a done deal, Tebow was traded to the New York Jets thus ending his tenure in Denver.